 From Coliseum Associate Artist Hafsah Aneela Bashir, the Poetry Health Service (PHS) is a brand new, free online service which champions the importance of art to support mental and emotional wellbeing.
 Available by a dedicated website and phoneline the PHS gifts users a poem from a collection of exciting, inspiring, heart-warming and healing poetry by writers from across the world tailored by their responses to a colour-based flowchart.
 Click here to visit the Poetry Health Service

 In partnership with Women’s Chai Project, Housing 21, Jigsaw Homes and Pakistani Community Centre, Stitch invited individuals and groups to create patches of positivity responding to the theme of ‘togetherness’.
-The patches were sewn together into a patchwork quilt by our professional Wardrobe team, to be displayed in Spindles Town Square Shopping Centre.
-Learn more here
+The patches were sewn together into a patchwork quilt by our professional Wardrobe team, now on display in Spindles Town Square Shopping Centre.
+Click here to learn more about Stitch.

 Arts organisations across Greater Manchester have come together to offer our support to independent practitioners, artists and companies in our region.
-The GM Artist Hub offers free 30 minute advisory sessions on Mondays and Wednesdays plus select group workshops.
+The GM Artist Hub offers free 30 minute advisory sessions on Mondays and Wednesdays plus select group workshops and funding opportunities.
 Learn more here